-- 1. Students will understand behavior of structural steel, pressed steel and design philosophies of steel structures. - 2.
-Students will be able to analyze and design of grillage foundation. - 3.
-Students will able to analyze and design of overhead steel and pressed steel water tanks. - 4.
-Students will be able to analyze and design of bunkers and silos. - 5.
-Students will be able to analyze and design of foundations of Transmission line towers overall arrangements and design of members of Transmission line towers.
+- 1. Understand behavior of structural steel, pressed steel and design philosophies of steel structures. - 2.
+Analyze and design of grillage foundation. - 3.
+Analyze and design of overhead steel and pressed steel water tanks. - 4.
+Analyze and design of bunkers and silos. - 5.
+Analyze and design of foundations of Transmission line towers overall arrangements and design of members of Transmission line towers.